 The Migration Institute of Finland manages three funds from where the profit is used to support Finnish migration research and documentation.
-The grants are open for application annually.
 All the funds are based on donations made to the Migration Institute of Finland.
 Our three grant funds are:

 The Kaarle Hjalmar Lehtinen Fund